lnbits/nostr.com/src/pages/clients.md

 - [Iris](https://iris.to), a client that throws you in instantly.
 - [Yosup](https://yosup.app), a minimalistic client.
 - [Satellite](https://satellite.earth), a client with excellent views for threaded conversations.
+- [nos.today](https://nos.today/), a small client that just provides search.

 ### iOS

+- [Nos](https://nos.social), a beautiful and safe client for non-bitcoiners.
 - [Damus](https://damus.io), the first Nostr client to be banned in China.
-- [Nos](https://nos.social), a beautiful and safe client for non-bitcoiners.
 - [Nostur](https://nostur.com), a feature-complete client.
 - [Primal](https://primal.net/downloads), a very fast client that relies on server-side caching.